Arabs: Americas

 Gigi Hadid is a model and television personality, Steve Jobs was the co-founder, chairman, and CEO of Apple, Shakira is a singer and songwriter and Salma Hayek is an actress and film producer.

-Arab immigration to the United States began in significant numbers during the 1880s, and today, an estimated 2 million Americans trace their roots to an Arab background according the Census Bureau.
+Arab immigration to the United States began in significant numbers during the 1880s, and today, an estimated 2 million Americans trace their roots to an Arab background according to the Census Bureau.
 Arab Americans are found in every state, but more than two thirds of them live in just ten states, and one-third live in Los Angeles, Detroit, and New York City specifically.
 Most Arab Americans were born in the US, and nearly 82% of US-based Arabs are citizens.

 Arab immigrants began to arrive in Canada in small numbers in 1882.
 Their immigration was relatively limited until 1945, after which time it increased progressively, particularly in the 1960s and thereafter.
 According to the website "Who are Arab Canadians", Montreal, the Canadian city with the largest Arab population, has approximately 267,000 Arab inhabitants.